 You have to know that the Sphinx area is fenced, thus, you have to enter via the entrance with a lone guard sitting to check your ticket.
 This is not for everybody.
 Most local tourists don’t go inside (the students on excursion) because they have to pay a bit more.
 Most of them go directly to the Pyramid of Khafre (the middle pyramid).
 Take the separate exit door when you’re done.

 When you exit, take a few steps heading to the middle pyramid.
 Then, on your left, there are ancient ruins which are not cordoned off, so you can freely explore them.
 Walk among these ruins and follow your curiosity.
 Be careful: some dugouts here are uncovered.
 They’re deep and once you fall, good luck surviving. 🙂

 Though it is tempting to be near the Pyramid, just don’t do it yet.
 Walk / explore on your own pace.
 Your destination is the smallest pyramid first because that’s where most visitors don’t go.
 Believe me, when you arrive there, you’ll be the one exploring it.

-There’s a hill right in front the three small Pyramids (they are few steps next to Pyramid of Menkaure).
-This hill has some kind of a small post which is visible from the three pyramids.
+There’s a hill right in front of the three small Pyramids (they are few steps next to the Pyramid of Menkaure).
+This hill has some kind of a small post that is visible from the three pyramids.
 Go there and be awed at the awesome view of the Pyramids with Cairo in the background!
 (Look at the pic above).

 Facing the Pyramids, you will see busloads of tourists on your left.
 Since it’s mid-morning, I won’t recommend you to go there not because it’s crowded but because you are facing the sun there and it’s not good for photography.
 This destination is good at sunset time.